fhumbertodf/dicionario/Textos2.md

 They have a very sweet smell.
 Many people give away lilies for Easter.
 Poinsettias are very festive at Christmas time.
 If someone goes to a dance, they often give their partner a flower to wear.
+Sometimes a girl will get an orchid for her date.
 If you go to a wedding, you will probably see a lot of flowers there.
 Flowers help to make places beautiful.*